-Smathers Beach is quite possibly the most famous beach in Key West (as well one of the top things to do), as it’s the largest in the area and often touted as the best.
+Smathers Beach is quite possibly the most famous beach in Key West (as well as one of the top things to do), as it’s the largest in the area and often touted as the best.
 Discover all-day action at this easily accessible shoreline, which is a mile from Key West International Airport.
-It stretches for two miles down Roosevelt Boulevard and is dotted with various stalls selling food, drinks chairs and water sports rentals.
+It stretches for two miles down Roosevelt Boulevard and is dotted with various stalls selling food, drinks, chairs, and water sports rentals.
 Are you the competitive type?
-There’s plenty of beach volleyball available, while swimming conditions are excellent with its gradual slope of shoreline and mild currents.
+There’s plenty of beach volleyball available while swimming conditions are excellent with its gradual slope of shoreline and mild currents.
 Best of all, there’s no entry fee for Smathers Beach.

 Just a short drive or walk from Smather’s Beach, Higgs Beach is a perfect option for those seeking a less-crowded beach area.
 This beach is as picture-perfect as it gets with the palm-fringed shoreline and tropical vibes, and snorkeling is a top activity.
 Located within the bounds of the C.B.
 Harvey Rest Beach Park, this public space even offers free parking.
 When you’re ready for some water action, there are a variety of rental shops to choose from, selling anything from beach chairs and volleyball nets to snorkeling and water sports equipment.
 Stingrays are frequently spotted near the pier.